mixxxdj/manual/source/chapters/configuration.rst

 **Mac OSX**
   Double-click the Mixxx icon in the :file:`Applications` folder.
-Alternatively, drag the Mixxx icon to the dock and double-click it there or search for "Mixxx" in Spotlight.
+Alternatively, drag the Mixxx icon to the dock and double-click it there or search for :command:`mixxx` in Spotlight.

 **GNU/Linux**
   Click the Mixxx icon in the applications menu or launcher of your desktop environment or perform a search for :file:`mixxx`.
 Alternatively type :command:`mixxx` into the terminal, then hit :kbd:`Return`.
   If your :term:`soundcard` is not accessible from Mixxx because it is used by other applications via PulseAudio, you may close and restart Mixxx using :command:`pasuspender mixxx`.
 See :ref:`appendix-command-line-options` for an overview of Mixxx's command line options.

 Sound Hardware Preferences
 ==========================